rmarasigan/warehouse-inventory-management/README.md

 A simple Warehouse Inventory Management System that is designed to help you manage and track inventory within a warehouse.

+> [!WARNING]
+>
+> This project is for learning purposes and should not be used in production environments.

 ### Running the Application

 ```bash